-Respecting the natural mountain environment and redefining future development in Taos County, The Blake at Taos Ski Valley has been awarded LEED Silver certification.
-Its geothermal heating and cooling system and advanced water efficiency will contribute to Taos Ski Valley’s goal of reducing its greenhouse gas emissions by 20 percent by 2020.
+The Blake at TAOS Ski Valley utilizes geothermal heating and cooling system and advanced water efficiency contributing to TAOS Ski Valley’s goal of reducing its greenhouse gas emissions and helped it earn its LEED Silver certification

 From our fresh, locally sourced ingredients served up in the 192 to our friendly hausmeisters, with a mission to provide you with the utmost comfort, we go above and beyond to ensure your stay with us leaves you feeling like one of the family.